 Ilene is deeply committed to providing the foundation and motivation that sustain learnings with senior leaders, teams and staff long after the consulting relationship has ended.
 Ilene uses an action learning approach integrating learning and development with her clients’ everyday work.

 Ilene received her PhD from the Fielding Graduate University in Human and Organizational Development.
 She also holds Masters degrees both in Counseling Psychology and Social Work from Washington University and a B.S. from Cornell University in Human Development.
 In addition to her formal education, Ilene is trained in Future Search, Gestalt, and Appreciative Inquiry. has conducted foundational and advanced workshops in Appreciative Inquiry.

-Ilene is a Senior Fellow of the Wharton Leadership Institute, a Fellow of the Taos Institute, and serves on the Board of the Lewin Center, on the Board of the CMM Institute and is a Member of NTL.
+Ilene is a Senior Fellow of the Wharton Leadership Institute, a Fellow of the Institute of Coaching (an affiliate of Harvard Medical School), a Fellow of the Taos Institute, and serves on the Board of the Lewin Center, on the Board of the CMM Institute and is a Member of NTL.
 She has served on local boards including the Support Center for Child Advocates where she facilitated their strategic planning process, and on the Lower Merion Human Relations Commission where she chaired the Commission from 2014-2018.

 In addition to consulting and coaching, Ilene teaches organization development and leadership at the graduate level. and is the co-author of: Communicating Possibilities: A Brief Introduction to CMM, and Peer Coaching at Work: Principles and Practices as well as several articles and book chapters (for a full list of Ilene’s published works, click here).